Te Tiriti O Waitangi and our Shared Obligation

 -

-We also recognise the health needs and strengths of other populations who face structural barriers, including those experiencing socioeconomic hardship.
+We also recognise the health needs and strengths of other populations who face structural barriers, including refugees and those experiencing socioeconomic hardship or disability.

 -